 Average annual premium

 Keep in mind that rates will vary based on a number of personal factors, so your individual rates could be higher or lower than what is listed here.
+In general though, the cheapest cars to insure are safe, daily drivers that are reliable and not too expensive to repair.

 Most expensive cars to insure